wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-locate-threats-advanced-hunting-defender/includes/introduction-hunting-query-language.md

 | `makeset`    | Return a  dynamic (JSON) array of the set of distinct values that Expr takes in the  group. |
 | `find`       | Find rows  that match a predicate across a set of tables.    |

-Using just these common commands, you can build powerful queries to search, find and remediate attacks.
+Using just these common commands, you can build powerful queries to search, find, and remediate attacks.

 ### Understand data types